 A sperm would fertilize the mother’s egg as normal, but then the nucleus that is formed would be removed from the embryonic cell and placed in an egg that has had its nucleus removed.
 This cell now will have the DNA of its mother and father, and the mitochondria of a third person as well.

-6. Swapping of chromosome led to who we are today!
+6. The swapping of the chromosome led to who we are today!

 7. Jumping genes

 Almost half of the human genome is linked to these transposable elements.
 From where did they come?
-They most likely came from our viral friends that never left our body.
-Researchers are still trying to figure out why these areas of instability has been preserved, but it seems possible that they may allow reorganization and innovation in the genome
+They most likely came from our viral friends that never left our bodies.
+Researchers are still trying to figure out why these areas of instability have been preserved, but it seems possible that they may allow reorganization and innovation in the genome

 8. 8 percent of your DNA is derived from viruses that invaded your ancestors

 Are you feeling a bit viral today?
-Approximately 8 percent of one’s DNA is derived from viruses which invaded their ancestors’ genomes and never left.
-Some viruses for e.g retroviruses replicates by inserting their DNA into their hosts.
-Copies are then made and the virus spreads.
-But occasionally when the virus is integrated, a mutation occurs which deactivates it.
+Approximately 8 percent of one’s DNA is derived from viruses that invaded their ancestors’ genomes and never left.
+Some viruses, e.g., retroviruses replicate by inserting their DNA into their hosts.
+Copies are then made, and the virus spreads.
+But occasionally, when the virus is integrated, a mutation occurs, which deactivates it.
 This “dead” virus then remains inside the genome and is copied every time the cell is copied.
 If the virus integrates with a cell that will one day form an egg or sperm cell, then it will be passed on to every cell in the offspring.
 In this way, incorporated viruses build up inside of the genomes over time.
 If a virus entered the genome recently, then only very closely related species should have it.
 If it entered long ago, then many related species must share it.
-One such virus has been found in nearly all mammals and is thought to have come from an infection 100 million years ago.
+One such virus has been found in nearly all mammals and is thought to have come from infection 100 million years ago.

 9. Biological dark matter?

 About 40% to 50% of the genetic information found in our GI tract does not match anything that has ever been classified before, not plant, animal, fungus, virus, or bacteria.
 We have no clue what it is.
-Biologists call it “biological dark matter.
+Biologists call it “dark biological matter.

 Epigenetics is the study of the changes that can be made to DNA without changing its actual sequence of the DNA itself.
 Chemical modifications to the DNA can make a gene more or less active.
 This imprinting can have large effects on offspring health.
 Two disorders known as Angelman syndrome and Prader-Willi syndrome are caused by the inheritance of the same genetic information but have widely differing symptoms.
 If the DNA is from your mother, you will develop Prader-Willi syndrome.
 If the DNA is from your father, you will develop Angelman syndrome.